 Entrepreneur and exercise enthusiast, Michael Senoff learned about the proven benefits of Heavyhands walking in March of 2014.

-In search for old equipment, he was only able to find the old 1970s style red foam handles manufactured by AMF on eBay.
-As he became stronger, Michael wanted heavier weights for his training protocol.
-There were no weights being manufactured and sold at this time.
+In the search for old equipment, he was only able to find the old 1970s style red foam handles manufactured by AMF on eBay.
+As Micahel became stronger, he wanted to walk with heavier weights.
+The problem was, there were no weights being made and sold at this time.

 Now, thanks to Michael, the HeavyHands enthusiast can progress from the smallest weights used at the beginning to the heavier weights required for maximum strength endurance development.
-Finally, people are able to progress as far as they want using HeavyHands.
+Finally, people can progress as far as they want using HeavyHands.

-This blog is also about the relatively unknown findings of “HeavyHands” creator Leonard Schwartz regarding “Strength Endurance”, “Isotonometrics”, “Panaerobics”, and “LongStrength” as he came to call them towards the end of his career.
+This blog is also about the relatively unknown findings of “HeavyHands” creator Leonard Schwartz regarding “Strength Endurance,” “Isotopomeric,” “Panaerobics,” and “LongStrength” as he came to call them towards the end of his career.

-Though work had started on an extensive book, these findings were never published, however important!
+Though work had started on an extensive book, these findings have not been published, however important!
 Using a variety of sources, we’ll try to discover them and help modern fitness enthusiasts apply them if they wish!
 We also manufacture and market a line of updated and re-engineered weighted hands training aids for rapid fat reduction and strength endurance for walking, running and sports enthusiast.

 Here’s how it all started . . .

 Dr. Schwartz’ HeavyHands – A Unique Contribution to the field of Exercise and Weight Loss